Forison/Hackernoon/README.md

 - Connect to actual DB
 - add transition property in styling
 - Increase unit and Integration testing
+- Make web vital submit to an actual endpoint

 ## Live demo